Working on my own A-frame we pounded nails

 Al was fascinated by the history of the county, and the country.
 He was a chronicler of local and national history.
 It is fitting that the house become a permanent part of Canadian history.

-Once all upgrading work is completed The Al Purdy A-frame Association will apply for Heritage Designation under the Ontario Heritage Trust and the Prince Edward County Heritage Advisory Committee.
+Once all major upgrading work is completed, The Al Purdy A-frame Association will apply for Heritage Designation under the Ontario Heritage Trust and the Prince Edward County Heritage Advisory Committee.
 Designation in perpetuity will help protect the building and its site for future generations.